-If you’ve been tasked with managing a uniform program, the question of “how to keep company uniforms clean and maintained” is unavoidable.
+If you’ve been tasked with managing a uniform program you may be wondering the best course of action is for washing uniforms.

-Let’s take a closer look at your three options for workwear laundering:
+Let’s take a closer look at your three options for workwear laundering and cleaning services:

 1. Have Employees Wash Workwear at Home